This is a question we’re commonly asked when our guests are planning their winter adventures. But the answer is not such a simple one!

 Temperatures will also typically be milder compared to the Midwinter, but this is by no means always the case – there’s nothing like sledding with a fresh -20 degrees C on your face beneath the bring spring sunshine!

 Even more than March, April really is the “forgotten month” of the winter season and still an excellent time for dog sledding.
-For areas further south (except in southern mountainous areas such as Norway, which still have excellent conditions at this time, for example for Husky Sledding at the Foot of the Jotunheimen), the winter will be drawing to a close, but up in the far north and in the mountains there’s typically still plenty of snow.
+Up in the far north and in the mountains, there’s still plenty of snow and, for the locals, April is their favourite month to enjoy winter sports (especially alpine ski touring).

 Lowland tours in the north such as Northern Lights Dog Sledding in Lapland as well as the mountain tours continue to run well into April.
 Temperatures may even be plus degrees during the daytime, and in warm weather the snow can fell heavier during the day as it warms, but everything refreezes overnight when the temperatures drop below zero again.

 This is even the start of the season for some tours!
-Our Wilderness Dogsled Adventure in Vindelfjällen begins in late March, while all the way up in Svalbard, the first tours of the season don’t start until April!
+Our Wilderness Dogsled Adventure in Vindelfjällen begins in late March, while the shorter version of that tour, Dog Sledding and Northern Lights in Vindelfjällen, runs all the way through the season, from late November until the end of April.

 Even the most northerly mainland locations will normally be feeling the spring melt by May, but early May can still be a good time for sledding in northerly locations.

-As with the start of the season, the spring thaw and the end of the winter season of course comes later some years and earlier others.
-But tours in Svalbard are still in full swing at this time, while at our Aurora Husky Adventure in Finnmark, conditions may also still be suitable.
+As with the start of the season, the spring thaw and the end of the winter season of course comes later some years and earlier others, but Aurora Husky Adventure in Finnmark tours in the far north of Norway often run until early May.

 So where does this leave you for deciding when to travel?